 In short, this is the cheapest, most hassle-free way to use macOS, BUT the specific things you want to use macOS for is a major factor in the suitability of cloud Macs.

 There are going to be some special considerations when the Mac you are using is hundreds of thousands of miles away.
 For one thing, you probably won’t get much joy out of applications that need as little lag as possible.

 When we looked at game streaming services such as Google Stadia and GeForce Now, it became clear that eliminating latency over the internet is a huge engineering task.
 Not the sort of thing cloud-based Mac providers can justify doing for their most common use cases.

-Which brings us to the next big issue: the internet itself.
+This brings us to the next big issue: the internet itself.
 If you (for example) buy an actual MacBook, then it will work regardless of whether you have an internet connection.
-So if you’re in another country, in a subway or on a plane there is no issue.
-Obviously if you can’t access the net for any reason, you can’t access your cloud Mac.
+So if you’re in another country, on a subway, or a plane there is no issue.
+If you can’t access the net for any reason, you can’t access your cloud Mac.

 The next potential issue is how much control you have over the cloud Mac.
 Do you have administrator access?
 Can you install any software you want?
 Is your data private?
 The answer could be yes to all three questions, but not necessarily so.
 Be aware of the terms and conditions of any service you do sign on with.

 In our opinion, cloud-based Macs are not a replacement for a personal Mac.
 Instead, they are better suited for other use cases and can be better than a fixed, local Mac computer.